Summary

 Success Is Action

 Success is a verb, an action, not a noun.
 It is a journey, not a destination.
 Measuring success in terms of forward momentum or progress makes sense.
 You strive for success.
-You take action, make decisions, and get others actively involved.
+You take action, make decisions, and actively involve others.
 Truly successful businesses (and people) accumulate financial wealth as a product of their journey.
 Wealth is a by-product of serving others in a way that they are willing to exchange financial assets for your products or services.

 Financial results are often the first thing we look at as a measure of success.
-We look at financial metrics because of their comparability across time and entities.
+We examine financial metrics because they are comparable across time and entities.
 However, we need to understand that financial results are products of the priorities, processes, and people in our businesses.

-Since success is a product of action, the right critical steps must occur.
-I see a lot of super busy, hyperactive people getting tired daily but not moving toward success.
+Since success is a product of action, the proper critical steps must occur.
+I see many super busy, hyperactive people getting tired daily, yet not moving toward success.

-To ensure that your activities are the correct ones, the ones that will maximize results.
+To ensure that your activities are the correct ones, the ones that will yield the best results.
 You want to focus on the elements of STRIVE:

 • Set objectives;